Skyblivion: Later development as remake

 In January 2023, the team announced that the game was scheduled to be released by 2025.
 In order to play Skyblivion when released, the players must legitimately own Oblivion, Skyrim, and all downloadable contents for both games.
 To access Skyblivion, it would have to be downloaded from Nexus, Steam Workshop, or Bethesda's mods store, then installed; afterwards, the player can launch Skyrim and create a new character to play Skyblivion.
-Due to its size, involving the open worlds of Morrowind, Cyrodiil, and Skyrim, the game would not be available to consoles; Skyblivion is planned to be playable in both Skyrim and Skyrim: Special Edition versions.
+Due to its size, involving the open worlds of Morrowind, Cyrodiil, and Skyrim, the game would not be available to consoles; Skyblivion was planned to be playable in both Skyrim and Skyrim: Special Edition versions.
+Support for the original Skyrim version ended up getting dropped during development because of the graphical and performance limitations of the older game.

 In order to complete the development of Skyblivion by its scheduled release date in 2025, the team was not able to launch it with all the downloadable content including The Shivering Isles.
 The team said that once Skyblivion is released, they would work on all downloadable content.
 Throughout 2023 and 2024, roadmap updates were given by the development team, with only one region left to remake by January 2025.
 In April 2025, Bethesda officially announced and released The Elder Scrolls IV: Oblivion Remastered.
 In response to concerns about fan-led project Skyblivion, Bethesda affirmed support for community efforts, and the Skyblivion team confirmed they would continue development.
 The entire Skyblivion team, which sent "all love and no hate" to Bethesda and Virtuos' official remaster, was gifted by Bethesda free keys to Oblivion Remastered.
 In September 2025, a former developer came forward to say that Skyblivion had become a crunch project in order to meet its announced release date.
+In December 2025, the release date was postponed to 2026.